brunoruviaro/Il-Bianco-e-Dolce-Cigno/README.md

-# Il-Bianco-e-Dolce-Cigno
+# Il Bianco e Dolce Cigno... e Dolce Cigno
-Piece for choir and live looping by Scot Hanna-Weir (based on Arcadelt).
-Electronics by Bruno Ruviaro.
+Piece for choir and live looping by Scot Hanna-Weir, electronics by Bruno Ruviaro.

 To-do:

 * update PDFs score and midi mappings to include in repo
 * Make a nice clean version of Jeff's drawing (hardware connections diagram)
+* specify license?

 ## About this piece

+This is a composition for choir and live looping based on Jacques Arcadelt's madrigal *Il Bianco e Dolce Cigno*.
+The voices of the choir are recorded and played back live, in effect creating a second, virtual choir accompanying the real choir.
+One electronic musician triggers the electronic parts from a MIDI keyboard, following the score.

 Check out the score (PDF here -- add link).